coinbase/build-onchain-apps/README.md

 forge script script/SignatureMintERC721.s.sol:SignatureMintERC721Script --broadcast --verify --rpc-url ${RPC_URL} --etherscan-api-key ${BLOCK_EXPLORER_API_KEY}
 ```

-<b>Note: The above command will print the address of your contract and a link to the block explorer.
-Click on the block explorer link to verify whether your contract has been deployed or not </b>
+**Note**: The above command will print the address of your contract and a link to the block explorer.
+Click on the block explorer link to verify whether your contract has been deployed or not.

 For more information on contracts, visit [here](https://github.com/coinbase/build-onchain-apps/blob/main/template/contracts/README.md)

-#### _Congrats ✨, Time to enjoy your onchain app with some coffee ☕️_

 <br>